coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 Commands:

-* bubble: Display this text in the bubble above this frame.
+* bubble	TEXT: Display TEXT in the bubble above this frame.
+* marker	TYPE	SAMPLE_NUMBER: Show a marker of TYPE at the specified SAMPLE_NUMBER.

 You can respond with any number of commands per frame.